Lindsay Davenport: Coaching

 Davenport became the coach of Madison Keys prior to the commencement of the 2015 season.
 Already the pair have made an impact together, with Keys advancing to the semi-finals of a Grand Slam tournament for the first time at the 2015 Australian Open, where she upset reigning Wimbledon champion Petra Kvitová en route.

 Personal life

 Davenport married Jon Leach, a Merrill Lynch investment banker and former University of Southern California All-American tennis player, on April 25, 2003, in Hawaii.
 He is the brother of her former coach Rick Leach.
 Davenport took a break from competitive tennis in late 2006 and much of 2007 to have a baby.
-In 2007, she gave birth to a son in Newport Beach, California.
+In 2007, she gave birth to a son, Jagger Leach, in Newport Beach, California.
 She gave birth to a daughter in 2009 also in Newport Beach, California.
 She gave birth to her third child, a daughter, in 2012.
 The couple's fourth child (and third daughter) was born in 2014.
 She owns homes in the Irvine, California, neighborhood of Shady Canyon, in Laguna Beach, California, and in Kona, Hawaii.

+Jagger Leach made his Major debut in the juniors tournament at the 2024 Australian Open.
+He reached the quarterfinals of the juniors tournament at Wimbledon 2024.